inspiredminds/contao-future-cache-invalidation/README.md

 There is still a caveat: the cache invalidation is based on the `contao.db.*.*` cache tags.
 However, this will not work for the `start` case, as the cache tag would be missing for that URL.
 For child elements like articles, content elements or news (child of a news archive) it will still work as the extension will also invalidate the tags of the parent.
-But for pages for example this will not be solved - i.e. when you have a `start` time for page, it still will not show up in a navigation module for example.
+But for pages for example this would not be solved this way - i.e. when you have a `start` time for page, it would still not show up in the menu of cached pages.
+In this case the extension clears the _whole_ cache instead.

 _Note:_ as this utilizes the Symfony Messenger with its `DelayStamp` it will only work for the following messenger transport types: